hubmapconsortium/entity-api/README.md

 flask run -p 5001
 ````

-## Local testing against HuBMAP Gateway
+## Local testing against HuBMAP Gateway in a containeried environment

+This option allows you to setup all the pieces (gateway for authentication, neo4j database server...) in a containerized environment with docker and docker-compose.
 This requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally.

-### Overview of tools
+### Required tools

 - [Docker](https://docs.docker.com/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)